lutfihadiCEX/RAG_document_QA/README.md

 This project demonstrates a complete RAG pipeline that allows users to:

--Upload documents (PDF, TXT, DOCX)
+*Upload documents (PDF, TXT, DOCX)

--Ask natural language questions about the content
+*Ask natural language questions about the content

--Get accurate answers with source citations
+*Get accurate answers with source citations

--Run everything locally with no cloud costs
+*Run everything locally with no cloud costs